Morgan scores 20 to lead Indiana over Illinois 92-74

-CHAMPAIGN, Ill.
-(AP) — Juwan Morgan scored 20 points and grabbed 9 rebounds as Indiana cruised to a 92-74 win over Illinois Thursday night.
+CHAMMPAIGN, Ill.
+(AP) — Juwan Morgan scored 20 points and grabbed nine rebounds as Indiana cruised to a 92-74 win over Illinois on Thursday night.

 The win could land Indiana (16-14, 7-12 Big Ten) a low-seed berth in the NCAA Tournament.